peteroupc/MailLib/api/com.upokecenter.text.NormalizingCharacterInput.md

 ## Methods

-* `NormalizingCharacterInput(com.upokecenter.text.ICharacterInput input) NormalizingCharacterInput`<br>
+* `NormalizingCharacterInput(com.upokecenter.text.ICharacterInput input) NormalizerInput`<br>
  Deprecated.
-Initializes a new instance of the NormalizingCharacterInput class using Normalization Form C.
+Initializes a new instance of the NormalizerInput class using Normalization Form C.
 * `NormalizingCharacterInput(com.upokecenter.text.ICharacterInput stream,
-                         Normalization form) NormalizingCharacterInput`<br>
+                         Normalization form) NormalizerInput`<br>
  Deprecated.
-Initializes a new instance of the NormalizingCharacterInput class.
+Initializes a new instance of the NormalizerInput class.
 * `NormalizingCharacterInput(List<Integer> characterList)`<br>
  Deprecated.
 Either convert the list to a String or wrap it in an ICharacterInput and